rubetron/AssetAllocation/README.md

 <!-- badges: end -->

 The goal of AssetAllocation is to perform backtesting of customizable asset allocation strategies.
-The main functions that the user interacts with is backtest\_allocation().
+The main function that the user interacts with is backtest\_allocation().

 ## Installation